OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: System Description

 \subsection{Execution Scenarios}

-The overview initially presented in Fig.~\ref{fig:overview} may look overwhelming, so we will gradually describe various usage scenarios.
-We do not focus on specific assignments in this subsection, but on their distribution and execution instead.
-We will look at three scenarios: one finite task, multiple finite tasks, and multiple indefinitely long tasks.
+In this subsection we describe various usage scenarios.
+The focus is not on specific assignments, but on their distribution and execution instead.
+We look at three scenarios: one finite task, multiple finite tasks, and multiple indefinitely long tasks.
 For simplicity, we consider only one user and three client devices, although there could be arbitrarily many of both.
-Similarly, OODIDA does not restrict the number of concurrently executed assignments.
+Similarly, our system does not restrict the number of concurrently executed assignments.
+The used short-hands~($u$, $b$, etc.) for the various components were introduced in Sect.~\ref{sol:overview}.
+The description is based on whole-fleet assignments.
+A closing note highlights an important difference for sub-fleet assignments.